uniVocity/univocity-api/README.md

 	EntityMapping foodGroupMapping = mapping.map("FD_GROUP", "food_group");

 	//Here we associate FD_GROUP.FdGrp_CD to food_group.id, but now FdGrp_CD will be converted to an integer value
-	//before being associated to the destination id foodGroupMapping.identity().associate("FdGrp_CD").to("id").readWith("toInteger");
+	//before being associated with the destination id foodGroupMapping.identity().associate("FdGrp_CD").to("id").readWith("toInteger");

 	//Copies values from FD_GROUP.FdGrp_Desc to food_group.name.
 All values read from FdGrp_Desc will be